mishrajiharsh219/newsify/README.md

-# News Website Template
+# NEWSIFY : A NEWS WEBSITE
-A News website using CSS Grid
+A News website using CSS Grid and HTML.

 [Check it Out!](https://mishrajiharsh219.github.io/newsify/)